World powers want to stick with the Iran Nuclear Deal. The US doesn’t. Here is why.

 We saw one example earlier.
 There are others:

 “Iran has several options if the United States leaves the nuclear deal.
-Tehran’s reaction to America’s withdrawal of the deal will be unpleasant,” State TV quoted Iranian Foreign Minister Mohammad Javad Zarif as saying, upon his arrival in New York.
+Tehran’s reaction to America’s withdrawal of the deal will be unpleasant,” State TV quoted Iranian Foreign Minister Mohammad Javad Zarif as saying upon his arrival in New York.

 Iran’s foreign minister warned that Tehran was ready to resume its nuclear program “at a much greater speed” if the US violates the landmark 2015 agreement and re-imposes sanctions.